What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 Use in cosmetology

 Very often, women use the pulp of the plant in masks.
-They give a rejuvenating effect, as well as relieve inflammation and nourish the skin of the face.
-The most common fruit mask includes:
+They provide a rejuvenating effect, and also relieve inflammation and nourish the skin.
+The most common cosmetic mask made from fruits includes:

 • 2 tbsp. spoons of fresh cottage cheese,